maksimKorzh/GameOS/README.md

 # GameOS
-Operating system for running boot sector games & apps
+Operating system for developing boot sector games & apps

 # What a heck is it?
 GameOS is a 16-bit real mode operating system allowing to run<br>